Over 20 multiple-choice questions on circular motion and gravitation, featured in the AP Physics 1 exam, are provided with detailed explanations.

 (c) Forward (d) Backward

 Problem (10): A car is moving on a road with many hills and valleys.
 Assume the radius of these roughnesses to be $R$.
-At what point on the track, the driver most likely feel weightlessness?
+At what point on the track, does the driver most likely feel weightlessness?

 (a) At the top of the hill when $v=\sqrt{Rg}$.